Domain name registrar: Commercialization

-Each ICANN-accredited registrar must pay a fixed fee of US$4,000 plus a variable fee.
-The sum of variable registrar fees is intended to total US$3.8 million.
-The competition created by the shared registration system enables end users to choose from many registrars offering a range of related services at varying prices.
+Each ICANN-accredited registrar must pay a fee of US$4,000 plus a variable fee.
+As of The sum of annual registrar fees are estimated to total US$10.4 million for 2025 financial year The competition created by the shared registration system enables end users to choose from many registrars offering a range of related services at varying prices.

 Designated registrar

-Domain registration information is maintained by the domain name registries, which contract with domain registrars to provide registration services to the public.
-An end user selects a registrar to provide the registration service, and that registrar becomes the designated registrar for the domain chosen by the user.
+Domain registration information and accreditation is maintained by the domain name registries, which contract with domain registrars to provide registration services to the public.
+Domain name registrars are organizations that allow individuals or entities (registrants) to register a domain name.
+An end user selects a registrar to provide the registration service, and that registrar becomes the designated registrar for the domain purchased by the user, also referred to as the Registered Name Holder.

 Only the designated registrar may modify or delete information about domain names in a central registry database.
-It is not unusual for an end user to switch registrars, invoking a domain transfer process between the registrars involved, that is governed by specific domain name transfer policies.
+It is not unusual for a registered name holder to switch registrars, invoking a domain transfer process between the registrars involved, that is which is governed by domain name transfer policies established by the affiliated registry and ICANN.